 Thanks to their varied weights and textures, these fabrics can be challenging to work with when using a standard presser foot.
 These materials are slippery and bulky, which makes it hard to keep them in place with a standard presser foot.
 A walking foot is just what your machine needs to make this process easier for you.
 The walking foot’s teeth will feed them through your machine without a hitch!
 You won’t have to worry about slipping or sliding when using a walking foot for heavy-duty projects.

-For example, when I try to sew faux leather and use a regular presser foot I have a problem of puckering on the back and the top layer is always shifting.
-Look: the top and bottom layers were exactly the same size but after stitching the top layers seems ¼ inch bigger and the bottom layer is puckered.
+For example, when I try to sew faux leather and use a regular presser foot I have a problem of puckering on the back, and the top layer is always shifting.
+Look: the top and bottom layers were exactly the same sizes but after stitching the top layers seem ¼ inch bigger and the bottom layer is puckered.

 The same thing is happening if I sew velvet without a walking foot.

 If you would like to buy a walking foot for your sewing machine check out my tutorial Brands of walking foot attachments: buying guide

 When Not To Use A Walking Foot

 You can use a walking foot in a large number of situations.
 However, there are a few when using one could ruin your project: